DanishJameel/backendassitant/README.md

 ## 🎯 Success Stories

 **Example 1: E-commerce Business**
-- Used Offer Clarifier to define their subscription box
+- Used Enhanced Offer Clarifier to define their subscription box with strategic positioning
 - Built customer avatars for different segments
 - Generated 15+ campaign concepts
 - Increased conversion rates by 40%

 **Example 2: Service Business**
-- Clarified their coaching program structure
+- Clarified their coaching program structure with comprehensive analysis
 - Identified customer pain points and triggers
 - Created compelling messaging that resonated
 - Filled their next program in 2 weeks